wayne987/tp/docs/DeveloperGuide.md

 ## **1. Introduction**

-### 1.1 Purpose
+### 1.1 About the application

 My Fitness Buddy is a desktop application that helps users keep track of their weight and calorie input/output.

+### 1.2 Purpose

+This document specifies the architecture, implementation and design decisions for the application, My Fitness Buddy.

-### 1.2 Audience
+### 1.3 Intended Audience

-The audience of My Fitness Buddy are soldiers that are under going basic military training and are in the PES 'B' Pending batch.
-This app is catered to help them easily keep track of their weights and calories daily.
-The app is also able to display these information in a fruitful manner making it easy for soldiers to visualise their progress.
+This Developer Guide is for anyone who are interested in the implementation of My Fitness Buddy, as well as future developers that are interested in further developing of our application.

 --------------------------------------------------------------------------------------------------------------------

 ## **2. Design**